One in eighteen Americans will be diagnosed this year with colon cancer. But a colonoscopy is a simple test that can save your life.

 It’s hard to say precisely how common flat polyps are because results are subject to variation between examiners and techniques.
 But doctors performing colonoscopies are finding them more easily and treating them more successfully as techniques improve.
 Today, the incidence of flat polyps hovers around 10 percent.
 Still, they too often go undetected and unrecognized … Read More

 People most at risk for colorectal cancers do not get colonoscopies.
-In fact, up to 70 percent of people in the high-risk category — those age 50 to 75 — don’t seek testing.
+In fact, up to 70% of people in the high-risk category — those age 50 to 75 — don’t seek testing.
 That’s unfortunate for these people because colorectal cancers are more preventable than other cancers.
-All colorectal cancers begin with a precancerous polyp, … Read More
+All colorectal cancers begin with a precancerous polyp, which can … Read More

 What surgery is done without any incisions?
 People hear “surgery” and they think “scalpel” or “scar.”
 But today, there are surgeries that can be performed without one cut, such as transanal endoscopic microsurgery, or TEMS.
 This procedure is performed entirely through the anus and rectum and offers an effective, quick-recovery treatment to completely remove large … Read More